gkumarcoder/ng-demos/README.md

 ng-demos

 # Algorithm Engineer
---->Experience with picking and applying good software practices like test driven development (TDD),
+--->Experience with picking and applying good software practices like test driven development (TDD).

---->continuous integration and continuous delivery
+--->continuous integration and continuous delivery.

---->Strong knowledge of design patterns, refactoring and unit testing
+--->Strong knowledge of design patterns, refactoring and unit testing.